MS Research and Help

 Options for progressive multiple sclerosis treatment are non-existent.
 If you have recently been diagnosed with MS then there are treatments available to reduce and even stop progression.
 That is fantastic news but it is too late for so many people.
 I am one of those people If you have progressive MS then the outlook is […]

-MIS416 a new drug for Secondary Progressive MS. It stimulates a range of responses in the immune system and it is being tested to find out if it is an effective treatment for SPMS.
-The drug is based on teenage acne bacteria; it can fill an adolescent with anxiety over a face full of blemishes.
-MIS416 is […]
+MIS416 a new drug for Secondary Progressive MS is in Phase II trials.
+It stimulates a range of responses in the immune system and it is being tested to find out if it is an effective treatment for SPMS.
+The drug is based on teenage acne bacteria; it can fill an adolescent with anxiety over […]

 You have been diagnosed with Relapsing Remitting Multiple Sclerosis (RRMS), this happened to me in 1995.
 How many of you have been offered a disease modifying therapy (DMT) and when were you diagnosed?
 You try disguising a fall When I was diagnosed with MS I was not offered any treatment because none was available.
 I […]